toverainc/willow-docs/docs/development.md

 # Development

-Configuring and building Willow for the ESP BOX is a multi-step process that is required if you want to do Willow development.
+Configuring and building Willow for the ESP BOX hardware family is a multi-step process that is required if you want to do Willow development.
 We've provided a helper script to make things easier.

 ## Build Willow